Shopping Cart

 About the Book:

-Lajos Egri was writing about the concept of premise – a thesis, demonstrated in terms of human behaviour – in scriptwriting long before Syd Field, William Goldman and Blake Snyder.
+Lajos Egri was writing about the concept of premise – a thesis, demonstrated in terms of human behaviour – long before Syd Field, William Goldman, and Blake Snyder.
+The Art of Dramatic Writing, a groundbreaking work first published in 1946, became a bible for many screenwriters during the 1950s and stands as a timeless guide for playwrights, screenwriters, and storytellers.

 Learn the basic techniques every successful playwright and screenwriter knows.
 Among the many "how-to" books that have appeared over the years, there have been few that attempt to analyze the mysteries of construction.
 You really must have a sense of what form is.
 Everyone thinks they have great ideas, but unless you can translate them to the page, they mean nothing.
 Lajos Egri's classic, The Art of Dramatic Writing (originally intended for playwrights), does just that.
 One of the best books on screenwriting for beginners, it is often used as a textbook in screenwriting classes, but the instruction can be applied equally well to a short story, novel, play, or screenplay.